 • Regulators can work together throughout Europe

 The fines introduced have been particularly harsh, with the maximum reaching 4% of a businesses’ global turnover.
-Understandably, this has caused a lot of concern for businesses across Europe (and those who do business there), with many struggling to meet the new guidelines.
+Understandably, this has caused a lot of concern for businesses across Europe, with many struggling to meet the new guidelines.

 While GDPR may be complex, it is largely viewed as a positive step in data protection.
 Big data has become a huge part of business and it affects practically every sector.